They Learned About Women: Plot

-Major league baseball player Jack Glennon (Schenck) watches out for alcoholic teammate Jerry Burke (Van).
-Both men are interested in Mary (Love), but Jack marries the gold-digging Daisy (Doran), who lures him away from baseball to the vaudeville stage.
+Major league baseball player Jack Glennon watches out for alcoholic teammate Jerry Burke.
+Both men are interested in Mary, but Jack marries the gold-digging Daisy, who lures him away from baseball to the vaudeville stage.

 Later, Jerry and Mary become romantically involved, and Jack rejoins the baseball team after divorcing Daisy.
 Jerry notices that Jack is not playing well and is unhappy, and realizes that he must still be in love with Mary.
 He steps away from Mary, allowing her to be with Jack.
 Jack plays baseball well once again, and the team wins the World Series.